massimo-terenzi/MCL-media-downloader/README.md

 To access protected content, such as media from Facebook, users need to provide authentication cookies.
 Here’s how to do it:

-	1. Login to Facebook: log in to your Facebook account using your web browser.
+1. **login to Facebook**: log in to your Facebook account using your web browser.
-	2. Export Cookies: Use a browser extension like “Cookie Monster” or similar to export your cookies.
+1. **export cookies**: Use a browser extension like “Cookie Monster” or similar to export your cookies.
 Save the cookies to a file in .txt format.
-	3. Provide the Cookies File: Use the path to the cookies file as an argument in the download_multimedia function.
+1. **provide the cookies file**: Use the path to the cookies file as an argument in the download_multimedia function.

 ```r
 library(MCLdownloader)